appwriters-dev/appwriters-dev/src/routes/(nested)/30days/flutter/(days)/day6/+page.md

 # Dart Classes

+OOP in Dart lets you create objects that have data and functions.
+You make a blueprint called a class, then create instances of that class with their own data and functions.
+This makes your code more organized and reusable.

+> **Project** - Article Data Source
+>
+> Create an abstract class called `ArticleDataSource` with method `getArticle(String id)`, and `deleteArticle(String id)`.
+> Create a class called `ArticleLocalDataSource` that implements the `ArticleDataSource`
+> Implement each method and print operation, source, and the provided id.
+For example, calling `getArticle('dart-today-and-tomorrow')` should print **Get Local dart-today-and-tomorrow**
+> Add a factory constructor to `ArticleLocalDataSource` and return the object of `ArticleLocalDataSource`.
+> Instantiate `ArticleLocalDataSource` using the factory constructor and call each methods on the object.
+> Create and implement `ArticleAPIDataSource` exactly like `ArticleLocalDataSource` but print **Get API dart-today-and-tomorrow** instead of **Get Local dart-today-and-tomorrow**.
+>

+By the end of this day, you should have a good understanding of how to create classes and objects in Dart, and how to call their methods.

+## Tips

-1. Review the basics of classes and objects in Dart.
+- Review the basics of classes and objects in Dart.
 You can use the Dart documentation to learn more about these concepts (https://dart.dev/guides/language/language-tour#classes).

-2. Create a new Dart console application, or continue working with the project you created in previous days.

-3. Create a class with properties and methods.
+- Create a class with properties and methods.
 For example:

 ```dart
 class Person {